bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

   // this is your feature gated code ...
   // send an event when the feature is used: huddle.track();

+  // CAUTION: if need the track event to be sent to Bucket as soon as possible,
+  // always call `flush`.
+It can optionally be awaited to guarantee the sent happened. client.flush();
 }
 ```